For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 William Montague, Earl of Salisbury

-When he returned Thomas Holland became the steward to the Earl of Salisbury and found himself in the dubious position of working for the man who was married to his ‘wife’.
+When he returned to England, Thomas Holland discovered that his wife was married.
+Without the financial means to pursue his claim to be Joan’s husband through the church courts.
+Holland had to bide his time, joining Edward III’s campaigns in France, where he gained enough funds in ransoms to initiate the legal proceedings to recover his wife.
 In May 1348 Holland petitioned the pope, stating that Joan had been forced into her marriage with Salisbury.
 He went on to say that Joan had previously agreed to marry him and that their relationship had been consummated.
 He claimed her as his own wife, and Joan backed up his story.

-It took 18 months for Joan’s marital status to be resolved, and for some of that time Salisbury kept Joan a prisoner; he was ordered to release her in order that she could give evidence at the inquisition looking into her marriage status.
+It took 18 months for Joan’s marital status to be resolved, and for some of that time Salisbury kept Joan a prisoner, preventing her from presenting her testimony to the church lawyers.
+He was ordered to release her in order that she could give evidence at the inquisition looking into her marriage status.

 In the mean time, England itself was in the grips of the Black Death, the bubonic plague.
-In order to lift the country’s spirits the king, Edward III, had arranged a grand tournament at Windsor, on St George’s Day, 23rd April 1349.
-The knights in contention were founder members of the Order of the Garter; England’s greatest chivalric order, consisting of the king and 25 founder knights, probably founded in 1348, though the date is uncertain.
+In order to lift the country’s spirits the king, Edward III, had arranged a grand tournament at Windsor, on St George’s Day, 23 April 1349.
+The knights in contention were founding members of the Order of the Garter; England’s greatest chivalric order, consisting of the king and 25 knights, it was probably founded in 1348, though the date is uncertain.

 Joan herself is a part of the legend of the foundation of the Order of the Garter.
 She is said to be the lady who lost her garter during a ball celebrating the fall of Calais.
 Edward III is said to have returned the item to the 20-year-old damsel with the words “honi soit qui mal y pense” (evil to him who evil thinks).

-Although the story is probably apocryphal, Joan’s connection with the inaugural tournament is all too true; she brought an added bit of spice to the St George’s Day tournament of 1349.
+Although the story is probably apocryphal (the fact a garter in those days was worn by men, not women, supporting this), Joan’s connection with the inaugural tournament is all too true.
+Her presence brought an added bit of spice to the St George’s Day tournament of 1349.
 Her current husband, the Earl of Salisbury, fought on the king’s team, while Sir Thomas Holland was on the side of Prince Edward.
-Joan’s 2 husbands faced each other across the tournament field, with the object of their affection watching from the stands.
+Joan’s two husbands faced each other across the tournament field, with the object of their affection watching from the stands.

 220px-Thomas_Holland_1430